 Join us at Home Educators of New Brunswick (HENB)

 Join hundreds of home educating families in this province and stay up to date about what is happening in the province.
 See our page for more info and to Apply For Membership today!

 Have a look at a Local Support Group in your area and see if they are a good fit for your family.
 Local groups are often able to provide support to parents are offer local events for your children.
 Contact one in your are to find out more about the support and resources they provide.

 Attending the annual HENB Conference will provide you with ample opportunities to be refreshed and learn more about home education.
 Through sessions, browsing the curriculum hall or talking with other home educating families, you’ll be well informed and well equipped to start on this journey.

 Many first-time home educating parents feel overwhelmed by the sheer number of curriculum, class and activity options that are available.
 It’s easy to feel like you need to make choices quickly and come up with a plan right away so that your child doesn’t “fall behind.”
 However, since teaching a child at home can accomplish much more in a shorter time than a public school classroom of 25+ students you don’t actually have to be in that much of a rush.
-One veteran NB home educating mom recently recommended focusing on two main subjects in your first year of home education: Math and English.
-Once you feel like you have a handle on these, you can add more subject areas in subsequent years.
+One veteran NB home educating mom recently recommended focusing on two main subjects to start: Math and English.
+Once you feel like you have a handle on these, you can add more subject areas.

 Do Your Research